Honest answers

 Better answer than it used to be.

-None of your data is on our servers, because we don't run any.
+Almost none of your data is on our servers.
+We run a small sync service that holds your account email, your plan, your device's settings, and your Todoist token (encrypted), never your assignments.
 Your assignments live in Canvas.
 Your calendar lives in Google Calendar (or wherever you keep it).
 Your tasks, including the ones the plugin pulled from your class portal, live in your Todoist.
 The browser plugin and the device sign into those services directly, using your own accounts.
-We're never in the middle.
+We're never in the middle of your assignment data.
 If Margin disappears, nothing of yours goes with us.

 The hardware itself keeps working.
 The screen keeps showing whatever it last synced.
 The device can still read directly from Todoist for as long as Todoist supports the API.
 The buttons still cycle through themes.